Trees deteriorate and shed branches over time. It may seem natural, but did you know this event happens for various reasons?

 Trees come in different species and sizes.
 Some can get huge, making the branches heavier and larger.

 Accidents and deaths from falling trees or huge branches not only happen in wooded areas or campsites.
-These tragic incidents can also take place in urban areas with deadly tree species around.
+These tragic incidents can also occur in urban areas with deadly tree species.

 A person struck by a huge branch falling from a 10-metre or more height can suffer from head, neck or back injuries and other trauma.
 In the worst cases, anyone can lose their life due to unforeseen tree accidents.